Wewelsburg: Financing

-Bans on visitation and publication
+Bans on visits and publicity

 On 6 November 1935, Himmler forbade visiting the castle without express permission.
-In 1939, he further forbade publishing anything about the castle.
+In 1939 he further forbade publishing anything about the castle.

 Construction and modifications after 1938

 After the Freiwilliger Arbeitsdienst (the "FAD", "Voluntary Labour Service") ceased work on Wewelsburg, the Reichsarbeitsdienst (the "RAD", "Reich Labour Service") carried out modifications to the castle; but in 1938, the RAD was relocated to the "Westwall" (Siegfried Line).
 Between 1939 and 1943, prisoners from the Sachsenhausen and Niederhagen concentration camps were used as labourers to perform much of the construction work on Wewelsburg, under the design of architect Hermann Bartels.
 However, by a decree of 13 January 1943, all building projects which were unimportant for the war – including the Wewelsburg – had to be stopped.

 In 1938, after Reichskristallnacht, 17 Jews from Salzkotten, ten kilometers (about six miles) distant, were held in the dungeon of the Wewelsburg before transportation to the Buchenwald concentration camp.

 In the middle of the 1930s, Himmler had a private safe mounted in the basement of the west tower.
 Only the commandant of the castle knew about it.
 The whereabouts of its content after the Second World War is unclear.